About the Games

 Two years later, the Council, searching for an impact project, came up with the plan to join other states in the state games program.

 The Show-Me State Games may have started small in 1984 with about 600 participants.
 However, has now grown to be the largest state games in the nation!
-The 2017 Summer competition offered more than 40 sports and had more than 20,000 participants.
-Out of the 114 counties in Missouri, 112 had representation in the 2017 Games… a truly statewide event!
+The 2023 Summer competition offered more than 40 sports and had more than 20,000 participants.
+Many of the participants come throughout the state of Missouri making the GAMES a truly state wide event.

 The Show-Me State Games funding is provided from four different avenues, with the largest being corporate sponsorships and entry fees.
 The SMSG relies on fundraisers and merchandising for the remainder of the funding.
 The Games are also made possible because of more than 600 volunteers.